-Every day, 24-hours a day, over 500 species of active micro-organisms are happy and comfortable living in your mouth.
-And that’s just KINDS of bacteria.
-Given that each kind can consist of well over 100,000 bacteria, it becomes clear why many dentists say that your mouth is home to more individual bacteria than there are people in the city of New York.
+Every day, 24-hours a day, 500 to 600 different kinds of bacteria are happy and comfortable living in your mouth.
+When you add up 50,000 from one species and 100,000 from another species, it’s easy to see why many dentists say that your mouth is home to more individual bacteria than there are people in New York city.
 And, just like New York city, they NEVER sleep.
-They only do two things: munch on food left in your teeth and make more germs.
+They only do two things: munch on food left in your teeth and make bacteria babies.

-In reality, there is one more thing the bacteria do and that’s what causes all the problems.
+In reality, there is one more thing they do and that’s what causes all the problems.
 They poop out waste product.
 That bacteria poop is toxic to your teeth and gums.

-The major cause of gum disease is plaque, the icky layer of bacteria excrement that constantly builds up on your teeth.
-The bacteria’s excrement (plaque) has chemicals that can damage the teeth and gums.
+The major cause of gum disease is plaque, the sticky film of bacteria excrement that constantly builds up on your teeth.
+The bacteria’s excrement (plaque) has chemical compounds that are destructive to your gums and your teeth.

 Common symptoms of gum disease are:

 • bleeding gums during brushing

 If you schedule regular cleanings with Fred H. Peck, DDS and follow our hygienists’ advice on home care, it is possible to remove the plaque and prevent gum disease.
 Even the damaging effects of gum disease are also very simple to heal when addressed early by Fred H. Peck, DDS.

 Fred H. Peck, DDS’s hygienists provide gentle, thorough cleanings that remove the plaque coating that regular brushing misses.
 They also offer education and instruction on how to get the maximum benefit from brushing and flossing.